Marathon Runners Diary Running

-Having and maintaining a good diet and avoiding injury are important for any marathon runner.
-Eating properly will allow your body to perform at its peak condition.
-Similarly, avoiding injury will greatly assit your efforts to reach the finish line and achieve a good time.
+Having and maintaining a good 'marathon diet' is important for any marathon runner.
+Eating properly will allow the body to perform at its peak condition.

 Drinking beer, eating chips and snacking on crisps and chocolate are examples of foods we all enjoy.
 Unfortunately they can also slow the efforts of any runner, hindering training, resulting in poorer times than expected and, on occasion, unfinished races.
 To train for months and have a disappointing end to a marathon is devastating.
-Good diet will help avoid upset.
+A healthy marathon diet will help avoid upset.

 Make sure you eat the right amount and types of food.
 For many this will mean eating less fat and more carbohydrates.